 It is always a worry when a child becomes unwell, but it is not always obvious how to care for them and whether you should keep them at home.
-You can now find handy NHS guidance in one place online that will help you identify a possible condition, so you can decide whether to send your child to school or nursery.
+You can now find handy NHS guidance in one place online that will help you identify a possible condition, so you can decide whether to send your child to school.

 On the website is a list of common childhood illnesses and conditions from conjunctivitis to head lice, as well as symptoms such as a high temperature and a sore throat and what these might mean.
 There is advice about what to do and when a child should return to education after being treated.

 Visit the Should your child go to school/nursery today? website at https://what0-18.nhs.uk/parentscarers/worried-your-child-unwell/child-unwell-ok-go-nurseryschool or go online and search for ‘0-18 should child go to school’.
 Please bookmark this website so it is easy to find if ever your child becomes unwell.